 Low Emission Zone Delivery Groups

-A low emission delivery group will be convened for each city made up of those who have a role in delivery at individual city level.
+A low emission delivery group has been convened for each city made up of those who have a role in delivery at individual city level.
 This includes transport planning, traffic engineering, air quality, planning and legal and finance specialists, Transport Scotland, SEPA and other relevant local organisations.

 National Transport Strategy (NTS)

 The National Transport Strategy (NTS2) sets out an ambitious and compelling vision for Scotland’s transport system for the next 20 years.